vasilakisfil/Introspected-REST/README.md

 MicroTypes, like data types, that fits best for her.
-Specifications that try to define everything in one place, like Hydra does, limit the API designers a lot and eventually such specs deliver an mediocre set of choices to the API designer.
+Specifications that try to define everything in one place, like Hydra does, limit the API designers a lot and eventually such specs deliver an mediocre set of choices to choose from.
 Moreover, there could be cases where developers might have to provide the related metadata in runtime.